ynx0/kCAS/notes.md

 Ok so officially dubbed milestone one is complete.
-We have a basic parser which supports parsing PEMDAS expressions, basic functions, and an equation mode which has two arbsome kind of integral solver that goes in the following chain
+We have a basic parser which supports parsing PEMDAS expressions, basic functions, and an equation mode which has two arbitrary expressions on either side of the "=" sign.  some kind of integral solver that goes in the following chain
 1. identity
 2.

-itrary expressions on either side of the "=" sign.

 The next step would be to implement some sort of interpreter / transformer on the ast.
 The first thing is to clean up the tree and lift it to Python objects that we make up from it's parse tree representation.